 “I got half the upside above a four percent threshold and I took a quarter of the downside myself.
 So if I broke even, I lost money.
 And my obligation to pay back losses was not limited to my capital.
 It was unlimited”.

-Yet even today’s hedge funds don’t claim “half the upside”.
-The typical deal is 2% annual and a 20% performance fee, with some sort of high water mark to theoretically protect investors from volatility that enriches the manager but not the customers.1
+And even today’s greediest hedge funds don’t claim “half the upside”.
+For years the standard deal was 2% annual and a 20% performance fee – and it’s been falling in recent times – as well as some sort of high water mark to theoretically protect investors from volatility that enriches the manager but not the customers.2

-In 1957, the three partnerships he was then operating gained 10%, against a market down 8%.
+In 1957, the three partnerships he was operating gained 10%, against a market down 8%.

 1958 was even better.
 Again quoting The Snowball: